mm1352000/NzSatEpg/Readme.txt

 Execution
 ----------
-Use the a terminal, DOS prompt or command line environment to execute NzSatEpg.pl.
+Use the terminal, DOS prompt or command line environment to execute NzSatEpg.pl.
 For example:

 cd "c:\Program Files\NzSatEpg"